19hours/sg-statutes/Acts/Education Endowment and Savings Schemes Act.md

 [13/2001; 32/2005; 52/2007]

-(2) The Board shall administer the Edusave Pupils Fund on behalf of the Minister and all moneys belonging to that Fund may be —

-(a) deposited in a bank or banks approved by the Board; and

-(b) invested in such securities as trustees may by any written law be authorised to invest.
+(2) A public officer who is appointed by the Minister as the Edusave Scheme Administrator shall administer the Edusave Pupils Fund on behalf of the Minister, and all moneys belonging to that Fund may be deposited in any bank approved by the Edusave Scheme Administrator and invested in such securities as trustees may by any written law be authorised to invest.

+[Act 33 of 2014 wef 10/11/2014]

-(3) The Board shall maintain for each member of the Edusave Pupils Fund in respect of the money standing to his credit in that Fund an account to be called the Edusave account from which withdrawals may be made under section 12 or 13.
+(3) The Edusave Scheme Administrator shall maintain for each member of the Edusave Pupils Fund in respect of the money standing to his credit in that Fund an account to be called the Edusave account from which withdrawals may be made under section 12 or 13.

 [52/2007]

+[Act 33 of 2014 wef 10/11/2014]

-(4) The Board shall have such powers and shall perform such duties as are given or imposed by this Act or as may be directed by the Minister, and the Minister or the Board may by instrument in writing delegate to any person all or any of those powers and duties.
+(4) The Edusave Scheme Administrator shall have such powers and shall perform such duties as are given or imposed by this Act or as may be directed by the Minister, and the Minister or the Edusave Scheme Administrator may by instrument in writing delegate to any person all or any of those powers and duties, except the power of delegation conferred by this subsection.

+[Act 33 of 2014 wef 10/11/2014]

 (5) The Minister may authorise the transfer to the Endowment Fund of any moneys in the Edusave Pupils Fund which, in his opinion, are not immediately required to meet the purposes of the Edusave Pupils Fund, and such moneys shall form part of the income of the Endowment Fund.